wiidler/CS1585-Lab1/README.md

-This repository is for completing the Version Control lab.
+This repository is for completing Post-Lab-01 : "Version Control".